Emerging Trends in Indian In-city Warehousing

 In-city warehouses and fulfillment centers need to be established closer to end customers to facilitate quick commerce and substitute front-end real estate.
 In-city warehousing plays a pivotal role in city development and infrastructure, including different models like dark stores, MFCs, mini warehouses, and ghost kitchens.

 By 2030, dark stores globally are expected to reach 45,000-50,000, primarily in Europe and the United States.
 Early adopters like Amazon and Carrefour have already opened dark stores in the US and Europe.
 With 50- 55% of the global population residing in urban areas and the growing need for faster deliveries, in-city warehousing will rapidly expand.
-Therefore, prioritizing and investing in urban logistics and infrastructure is imperative to support e-commerce and in-city warehousing growth.
+Therefore, prioritizing and investing in urban logistics management and infrastructure is imperative to support e-commerce and in-city warehousing growth.
 Moreover, urbanization is expected to increase to 60-70% in the next 7-8 years, boosting the growth of urban logistics.

 POTENTIAL USES OF IN-CITY WAREHOUSING